-FINDINGS: During the 2019 review cycle, a total of 18 parish plans were evaluated with 18 plans completed.
+FINDINGS: During the 2020 review cycle, a total of 16 parish plans were evaluated with 15 plans completed.
 Overall, the majority of the plans reviewed this year have met or exceeded the requirements.
-The increase in review by two plans in this 2019 cycle is due to change in the 4 year plan of review.
-The two extra parishes were required to get in line with the current schedule.
+The single plan that was unable to be reviewed was Sabine Parish as it was not uploaded.
+Sabine will be added in to the 2021 rotation for review.